Perceptual load theory: Proposal of perceptual load theory

 Lavie attempted to resolve the early/late selection debate by arguing that both early and late selection occur depending on the stimulus presented.
 She introduced the concept of perceptual load, referring to the complexity of the physical stimuli, particularly the distractor stimuli.
-For example, a square surrounded by circles is a scene with low perceptual load, whereas a square surrounded by many different shapes has higher perceptual load.
+For example, searching for a lone square in a scene among surrounding circles involves relatively low perceptual load; whereas a square surrounded by many different shapes would require higher perceptual load to locate.

 Key assumptions

 Perceptual load theory makes three main assumptions: